Steelers backups keep Browns 0-for-2017

 The Browns topped their long pass of the season two snaps later when Kizer found Rashard Higgins for 56 yards.
 The wide receiver was isolated on outside linebacker T.J.
 Watt, who fell and Higgins outran the Steelers’ safeties for the touchdown that cut the deficit to 21-14 with 7:22 left in the second quarter.

 The Browns tied the game on their opening possession of the second half.
 A 34-yard pass to tight end David Njoku set up a 5-yard touchdown pass from Kizer to Higgins, his second touchdown of the game.
-It tied the score 21-21 with 10:54 left in the third quarter.
+It tied the score at 21 with 10:54 left in the third quarter.

-But Smith-Schuster, who was approaching a variety of team rookie records at the time, returned the ensuing kickoff 96 yards for a touchdown, the Steelers’ first kickoff return for a touchdown since Antonio Brown in 2010.
+But Smith-Schuster returned the ensuing kickoff 96 yards for a touchdown, the Steelers’ first kickoff return for a touchdown since Antonio Brown in 2010.
 It gave the Steelers a 28-21 lead with 10:42 left in the third quarter.

 A 51-yard field goal by Zane Gonzalez of the Browns cut the lead to 28-24 with 2:04 left in the third quarter.